Sana-Consult/sana-consult/medias/markdown_content/en/en_legal.md

 subtitle: "Member of the association" categorie : "legal"
 lang: "en"
+description: ""
+seo: "Legal notice and terms of use for Sana Consult"
 ---
 Sana Consult is registered in France under the number 84380914338.